 The interactive 3D viewer includes, among other things, a collection of interactive camera controls that let you orbit, zoom, and pan the 3D asset.

-Be aware that the time it takes to open a 3D asset in the Asset Details page view depends on several factors.
+The time it takes to open a 3D asset in the Asset Details page view depends on several factors.
 These factors include such things as the following:

 In addition, the capabilities of the client computer-such as a workstation, notebook, or mobile touch device-are also important to consider when you manipulate the camera interactively.
 A reasonably powerful system with good graphics capabilities can make the interactive 3D viewing experience smoother and more favorable.